fraco-oxza/final-ia/REPORT.md

 ## 7. Conclusion

-We successfully implemented a neural network from scratch using only NumPy that achieves **~59% test accuracy** on the challenging Wine Quality classification task.
+We successfully implemented a neural network from scratch using only NumPy that achieves **59.42% test accuracy** (with ordinal regression) on the challenging Wine Quality classification task.
 The implementation demonstrates understanding of:

-- Forward propagation with Leaky ReLU activations and Softmax output
+- Forward propagation with Leaky ReLU activations and Softmax/Sigmoid output
 - Backpropagation with manually derived gradients
 - AdamW optimization with momentum, adaptive learning rates, and decoupled weight decay
 - Regularization through Dropout, Early Stopping, and Learning Rate Decay
 - Data handling with stratified splitting and Z-score normalization
+- **Ordinal regression** for respecting the natural order of quality scores

+The ordinal regression approach improved accuracy by 0.51 percentage points over the categorical model, validating that respecting the ordinal nature of the target variable leads to better predictions.

 The results are reasonable given the dataset challenges.
 The model reliably classifies wines of average quality (scores 5-7) but struggles with rare extreme scores, a limitation inherent to the class-imbalanced nature of the problem.